-Finally, it might be suggested that evidence of suboptimal metacognition in blindsight weighs against QDC and in favor of an orthodox interpretation.
-Most notably, Persaud et al. (2007) claim that post-decision wagering constitutes an objective measure of awareness and go on to report that GY wagered optimally on his decisions only 48% of the time despite making 70% correct detections in a yn detection task.
-Persaud et al. (2011) further report that GY exhibited metacognitive inferiority in his blind as compared to his sighted field, even when his type 1 sensitivity was matched across fields.
-These results might understandably be seen as indicating that GY's type 1 sensitivity was not available to awareness.
+Finally, it might be suggested that evidence of suboptimal metacognition in blindsight weighs against QDC and in favor of the orthodox interpretation.
+Most notably, Persaud, McLeod, and Cowey (2007) claim that postdecision wagering constitutes an objective measure of awareness and go on to report that GY wagered optimally on his decisions only 48% of the time despite making 70% correct detections in a yn detection task.
+Persaud et al. (2011) further report that GY exhibited metacognitive inferiority in his blind as compared to his sighted field, even when his Type I sensitivity was matched across fields.
+These results might understandably be seen as indicating that GY's Type I sensitivity was not available to awareness.

 Drawing such an inference is problematic for several reasons, however.
-First, the measures of metacognitive sensitivity employed in both studies do not deconfound type 2 sensitivity from type 2 bias (Maniscalco & Lau, 2012: 422).19 As a result, GY's suboptimal wagering may simply reflect loss aversion under uncertainty as opposed to lack of awareness (Schurger & Sher, 2008).
+First, the measures of metacognitive sensitivity employed in both studies do not deconfound Type II sensitivity from Type II bias (Maniscalco & Lau, 2012, p.
+422).
+As a result, GY's suboptimal wagering may simply reflect loss aversion under uncertainty as opposed to lack of awareness (Schurger & Sher, 2008).
 This would be entirely in line with QDC.
-Second, given their payoff matrixes, both wagering tasks have a (weakly) dominant strategy which is independent of metacognitive access.
-The optimal strategy is always to bet 'high' in Persaud et al. 2007, and always to bet on one's type 1 responses in Persaud et al. 2011.
+Second, given their payoff matrices, both wagering tasks have a (weakly) dominant strategy which is independent of metacognitive access.
+The optimal strategy is always to bet "high" in Persaud et al. (2007), and always to bet on one's Type I responses in Persaud et al. (2011).
 The upshot is that neither task provides direct evidence of metacognitive awareness.
-After all, optimal performance is consistent with its complete absence (Clifford et al., 2008; Konstantinidis & Shanks, 2014).
+After all, optimal performance is consistent with its complete absence (Clifford, Arabzadeh, & Harris, 2008; Konstantinidis & Shanks, 2014).

 Third, even were these issues to be addressed, it is unclear how to interpret a true lack of metacognitive sensitivity.
-Seth (2008), for instance, argues that post-decision wagering measures 'metacognitive content' as opposed to perceptual consciousness per se.
-And Maniscalco and Lau propose 'a double dissociation between type 2 sensitivity and the contents of awareness' (2012: 429).
-Part of their reason here is that GY appears to exhibit above-chance metacognitive sensitivity in his blindfield in Persaud et al. 2011 (even if it is inferior to his sighted field) despite his alleged lack of awareness.
-Were it not for the points above, this might in fact seem evidence in favor of QDC (Overgaard, 2012: 611).
+Seth (2008), for instance, argues that postdecision wagering measures "metacognitive content" as opposed to perceptual consciousness per se.
+And Maniscalco and Lau (2012) propose "a double dissociation between Type II sensitivity and the contents of awareness" (p.
+429).
+Part of their reason here is that GY appears to exhibit above-chance metacognitive sensitivity in his blindfield in Persaud et al., 2011 (even if it is inferior to his sighted field) despite his alleged lack of awareness.
+Were it not for the points above, this might in fact seem evidence in favor of QDC (Overgaard, 2012, p.
+611).